knyete/Micropython-scheduler/README.md

-TODO get rid of minified, trim code comments

 # Micropython-scheduler

 Author: Peter Hinch
 V1.03 28th Feb 2016.
 Now performs garbage collection to reduce heap fragmentation.

 A set of libraries for writing threaded code on the MicroPython board.
 It has been tested on Pyboards V1.0 and 1.1 but should run on Pyboard Lites.
-Drivers are included for switches, pushbuttons and alphanumeric LCD displays.
+Drivers are included for switches, push-buttons and alphanumeric LCD displays.

 # Introduction